 - a minimum Math ACT score of 22 (Math SAT of 550) if you are applying directly from high school

 - completed courses in pre-calculus, chemistry and physics

-- receive scores on the Mathematics Placement (MP) and Chemistry Qualifying (CQ) exams to place you in MAT 2010 and CHM 1225.
+- completed the Mathematics Placement (MP) and Chemistry Qualifying (CQ) exams to place you in MAT 2010 and CHM 1225.

 Students who do not meet these requirements will need to complete coursework at Wayne State or a community college in order to reach these expected levels.

 In your junior year, you'll transfer to the professional industrial engineering bachelor's degree program and focus on courses that support your major.
 Professors in the department of industrial and systems engineering have developed classes and sequences that provide in-depth understanding of the principles of industrial engineering.